-A vibrant research ethos is a clear distinguishing feature of the SCD.
-Whether you are a prospective research student considering taking one of our research degrees or a prospective new member of the SCD faculty based in one of the SCD’s Member Institutions, you will find that effective scholarship and the pursuit of research are highly valued and strongly supported across the SCD.
+A vibrant research ethos is a clear distinguishing feature of SCD.
+Whether you are a prospective research student considering taking one of our research degrees or a prospective new member of the SCD faculty based in one of SCD’s Member Institutions or the Korean School of Theology, you will find that effective scholarship and the pursuit of research are highly valued and strongly supported across the SCD.
 For an overview see Research Policy.

 This feature of SCD life has been clearly recognised by relevant Government agencies.
 In 2009, for example, the audit of the SCD by the Australian Universities Quality Agency (AUQA) strongly commended the SCD for its ‘vibrant theological research culture’ and commended the SCD for ‘the support offered to research students and in particular to doctoral research students’, as well as its ‘culture of academic rigour, informed by scholarship drawn from across diverse theological traditions’.
 In the intervening years individual students and some staff have moved on, but others have taken their place.
 In 2016, when the SCD received self-accrediting status, the Tertiary Education Standards and Quality Agency (TEQSA) praised its strong research ethos, noting its ‘history of sustained scholarship’, which ‘impacts positively on teaching’, and its ‘active scholarly community’, which exists in a ‘supportive, collaborative environment’.